dominikWin/LibraryAttendance/README.md

 The apache site configuration needs a slash after the www folder. ("`/var/www/`")

-(Optional) If you run the deploy script at this point you will be able to see the login screen, but there will be an error message.
+(Optional) If you access the site at this point you will be able to see the login screen, but there will be an error message.

 ### MySQL